 Chapter Project Proposals will be judged on the basis of feasibility, completeness, innovation, and extent to which the planned activities support the mission and vision of the Society.
 Budgets and tools to evaluate the effectiveness of planned programs and activities should be provided, where appropriate.
 Chapters are encouraged to implement their proposals and submit an annual report for competition in the Chapter Achievement Awards category the following year.
 Work on the implementation phase of the Chapter Project Proposal should begin during the academic year in which the proposal was submitted to ensure that a sufficient body of work is completed in time for submission to the Chapter Achievement Award.
-The winners of the Chapter Project Proposal Awards submitted by June 1 will receive a plaque and a cash award of $500 in September.
-The winners of the Chapter Project Proposal Awards submitted by January 15 will receive a plaque and a cash award of $500 in March at the Annual Rho Chi Meeting held in conjunction with the Annual Meeting and Exposition of the American Pharmacists Association.

 Post Award Requirements

-January 15 and June 1
+January 15 (spring award) and June 1 (summer award)

 Award Submission Procedures